Hannah Bromley: Club career

+Bromley played a summer season for the semi professional club SoccerPlus Connecticut in the USA's Women's Premier Soccer League.

+Western Mass Lady Pioneers

+She played a few matches for W-League club Western Mass Lady Pioneers in 2008.

 IF Floya

-Bromley, signed an 18-month contract with IF Fløya in Norway's Toppserien League with an option of a further year, on Monday 1 February 2010.
+Bromley, signed an 18-month contract with IF Fløya in Norway's Toppserien League with an option for a further year, on Monday, 1 February 2010.

 Herforder SV

-Bromley, signed a 2-year contract with Herforder SV in Germanys Women's Bundesliga, on 15 January 2011.
+Bromley signed a 2-year contract with Herforder SV in Germany's Women's Bundesliga on 15 January 2011.

+Sydney FC

+In 2012, Bromley signed a one-year contract with Sydney FC in the W-League in Australia.

 Newcastle Jets

-In October 2015, Bromley joined Newcastle Jets.
+In October 2015, Bromley joined Newcastle Jets FC in the W-League in Australia and made 12 appearances.

 Suwon

-After a season with Newcastle Jets, Bromley joined Suwon together with her teammate Gema Simon.
+After a season with Newcastle Jets, Bromley joined Suwon in South Korea on a 2-year contract with teammate Gemma Simon.

 International career

-Bromley regularly attended New Zealand football academies as a youth and represented New Zealand at under-17 level before making her full senior international debut at 17 as a substitute against Japan on 21 May 2004.
+Bromley regularly attended New Zealand football academies as a youth and represented New Zealand at under-17 level before making her full senior international debut at 18 as a substitute against Japan on 21 May 2005.

 She appeared in 2 group games for New Zealand at the 2006 Women's U-20 World Cup.

 Bromley was included in the New Zealand Squad for the 2007 Women's World Cup in China where they lost to Brazil 5–0, Denmark 2–0 and China 2–0.